popphp/pop-kettle/README.md

 ### Managing the Database

-Once the application is initialized, you can manage the database by using the database and migration commands.
+Once the application is initialized, you can manage the database, or multiple databases, by using the `db` and `migrate` commands.
 If you don't pass anything in the `[<database>]` parameter, it will default to the `default` database.

 ```bash
 ./kettle db:install [<database>]                    Install the database (Runs the config, test and seed commands)